 Two New Reports to Monitor API Consumption

 Two new reports in API Consumption (previously API Logs) provide data on API usage.
-The reports are Current Quota Consumption and historical API Consumption for Previous Instances.
+The reports are Current Quota Consumption and API Consumption for Previous Instances.
 The first report displays API usage per minute, hour, day, and month.
 In the second report, you can find API usage for each session.